mhorga/mhorga.github.io/_posts/2015-08-14-geocoding-in-ios.markdown

 }
 {% endhighlight %}

 Let's look at what this method does.
 First, it uses the __CLGeocoder__ class from the _CoreLocation_ framework to geocode an address we provide as input.
 In the method's _completion handler_ we parse the response and see what __placemark__ objects we found.
 We are particularly interested in the first one found, if there are more than one.
 Then we get the location coordinates and any areas of interest - as properties of the placemark.
-Now let's call this method in __viewDidLoad()__ again:
+Now let's call this method in __viewDidLoad()__:

 {% highlight swift %}
 forwardGeocoding("1 Infinite Loop")